How To Fix WordPress Fatal Errors

 If you don’t have access to your php.ini file, contact your hosting provider to make changes, or see this tutorial:

-You may also want to try adding the line of code below to your .htaccess file and see if this fixes the error:
+You may also want to try adding the line of code below to your .htaccess file and see if this fixes the problem:

 Troubleshootimg WordPress